ROS: I mean, what exactly do you do?

 Because you used numbers all the way from first grade through senior year in high school, you didn’t think much of numbers as a means to represent information about the real world.
 Yes, you had started with three bears, five wolves, and twelve horses, but by high school nobody reminded you of this relationship.

 When you move from calculating to computing, the mapping from information to data and back becomes central.
 Nowadays computer programs process representations of music, videos, molecules, chemical compounds, business case studies, electrical diagrams, and blue prints.
-Fortunately, you don’t need to encode all this information with numbers when you program; life would be unimaginable tedious otherwise.
+Fortunately, you don’t need to encode all this information with numbers (or worse just two numbers: 0 and 1) when you program; life would be unimaginable tedious otherwise.
 Instead, computing generalizes arithmetic and algebra so that your programs can compute with strings, booleans, characters, structures and even functions of your choice.

 Like numbers, these forms of data come with basic operations.
 To compute means to apply these functions to data.
-The computation obeys the laws.
-Equational laws explain how these operations process data.
-In other words, they describe how computations with this form of data proceed.
+The computation obeys laws with equational laws explaining how these operations process data.

 Computing also means running functions, which like in mathematics, combine basic operations and other functions.
 There are two fundamental combination mechanisms: function composition and conditional expressions.
 The former means that the result of one function becomes the argument of another one.
 The latter represents a choice among several possibilities.
 Each of these combination mechanisms comes with a law that governs how computations proceed when they encounter a function combination.

-Programs consist of many functions, sometimes thousands and tens of thousands, and to compute with a program means to apply one of these functions to the program’s inputs.
+Programs consist of many functions, sometimes thousands and tens of thousands, and to run a program means to apply one of these functions.
 Using the laws of data and function combination, any programmer can, in principle, understand how any program processes its inputs and produces its outputs.
 But people are too slow at this task when it involves huge volumes of data and large numbers of functions and operations.
-Instead they leave the actual computing to computers, which are extremely fast and good at using the generalized laws of arithmetic and algebra.
+Instead they leave the actual computing to computers, which are extremely fast and good at using these generalized laws of arithmetic and algebra.

 Programmers design programs, meaning data representations and functions.
 Some of these functions are plain structural traversals, a few use generative recursion.
 Many of them are compositions of functions.
 While programmers occasionally compose their own functions, most often they use other programmer’s functions.